danielpatrickhug/GitModel/README.md

 # GitModel

-GitModel can generate high quality topic models of github repos using GPT and GNN message passing layers.
+GitModel can generate high quality topic models of github repos using GPT, GNN message passing layers and BERTopic.

 - Generate documentation for Python repos and create enriched subgraphs for your codebases
 - Swap system prompt tasks(bug hunting, todo, documentation labeling, etc) for